Howard Milstein: Early life and education

-Milstein is the elder son of the late Irma Cameron and the late real estate developer Paul Milstein.
-Milstein is a graduate of Cornell University with a B.A. in economics, summa cum laude (1973).
-At Harvard University, he earned law and business degrees in the JD/MBA Program (1977).
-He was admitted to the New York State Bar, and is a member of the Federal Bar Council and the American, New York State and New York City Bar Associations.
-He is of Jewish descent.
+Milstein is the son of Irma Milstein and Paul Milstein, a real estate developer.
+He graduated from Cornell University with a B.A. in economics in 1973 and from Harvard University with a JD/MBA in 1977.
+He is a member of the New York State Bar.

 Career

 Milstein started his career at the investment bank Warburg Paribas Becker.
+In 2003, Milstein co-founded the merchant bank FreidbergMilstein.
+Since 2004, he has run Emigrant Bank, and he serves as chairman, president, and chief executive officer of the bank's holding company, New York Private Bank & Trust.
+In 2016, a Brooklyn jury found Emigrant Bank to have targeted minorities with predatory mortgages with rates of up to 18 percent.
+While these loans are now illegal, Milstein testified at trial that the lending was a community service because it provided capital for people who could otherwise not afford it.
+Between 2004 and 2009, the amount of delinquent loans at the bank had doubled from around 25% to 50%, with the highest commissions paid to employees who brought in subprime loans.

-Milstein is chairman, president and chief executive officer of New York Private Bank & Trust and its operating bank, Emigrant Bank.
-Under Milstein's leadership, the bank created three internet banks in the United States—Dollar Savings Direct, EmigrantDirect and MySavingsDirect.
-Milstein is also Chairman of Emigrant Partners and Chairman of Sarasota Private Bank & Trust and Cleveland Private Bank & Trust, both with majority ownership by Milstein and his family along with local co-founders.
-Milstein is chairman of Milstein Properties, a builder and investor active in both residential and commercial development primarily in New York City,.
+He is chairman of Sarasota Private Bank & Trust and Cleveland Private Bank & Trust, both with majority ownership by Milstein and his family along with local co-founders.
+Milstein is chairman of Milstein Properties, a builder and investor active in both residential and commercial development primarily in New York City.

 Milstein and his brother, Edward, worked with their father on numerous building projects in Manhattan.
 In the late 1980s, the Milstein family acquired Douglas Elliman-Gibbons & Ives real estate brokerage, and Milstein served as its chairman for ten years until the business was sold.
 In 1986, Milstein started Liberty Cable as an alternative telecommunications supplier for the Milford Plaza Hotel.
-In 2014, Milstein partnered with his son, Michael, to create Grand Central Tech, a tech incubator and accelerator, with the goal of being a catalyst for the creation of an ecosystem for startup companies in New York City.
-In 2018, Milstein took the initiative further with the launch of "Company," a technology campus in midtown with 1 million square feet of office space redesigned for and dedicated to technology companies which seek to attract innovators and millennial talent.
+In 2018, Milstein launched a technology campus in midtown for technology companies.

-In 2007, Milstein acquired, through Emigrant Bank, a full partnership interest in Nicklaus Companies, LLC, becoming Executive Chairman of the Company, working with professional golfer Jack Nicklaus.
+In 2007, Milstein acquired, through Emigrant Bank, a full partnership interest in Nicklaus Companies, LLC, becoming executive chairman of the company, working with professional golfer Jack Nicklaus.
 The business was primarily centered in golf course design, golf equipment, and licensing for clothing and other items.
-In 2018, Milstein formed 8AM Golf, the holding company for Nicklaus Companies, which operates various global golfing brands, including GOLF Magazine and Golf.com.
+In 2018, Milstein formed 8AM Golf, the holding company for Nicklaus Companies, which operates various global golfing brands, including Golf Magazine and Golf.com.
+On September 20, 2023, 8AM Golf announced a new golf-themed venture in collaboration with Tiger Woods and Justin Timberlake to open a sports bar in Manhattan, New York.